Sparkleleuk/Sustainability_Matters/_posts/2017-12-20-tax-forest.markdown

 ### Tax cut savings: Companies pay it forward, for now

 The Federal Tax Cuts and Jobs Act was approved by both chambers of Congress, with legislators voting for the bill strictly along party lines.
-Among the highlights of the new bill, which is almost certain to be signed into law by President Trump, is a reduction in the corporate tax rate from 35% to 20%.
+Among the highlights of the new bill, which is almost certain to be signed into law by President Trump, is a reduction of the corporate tax rate from 35% to 20%.
 Companies such as AT&T, Wells Fargo, Fifth Third Bancorp, Boeing, and Comcast immediately [announced](https://www.bloomberg.com/news/articles/2017-12-20/wells-fargo-at-t-try-to-prove-unpopular-tax-cut-goes-to-workers?cmpid=socialflow-twitter-business&utm_content=business&utm_campaign=socialflow-organic&utm_source=twitter&utm_medium=social) that they are planning to use the corporate tax cuts to increase bonuses, salaries, and investments in employee training.

 #### Why are they doing this?